conan-io/docs/examples/zmq_protobuf.rst

    with VS 14 (2015) or other settings, please try to contribute with a pull request to the package repositories.

-This command will manage to download the binary packages required for your configuration, and it will create a ``conanbuildinfo.cmake`` with the required information (some CMake variables as ``CONAN_INCLUDE_DIRS`` and ``CONAN_LIBS``) for building your example.
+This command will download the binary packages required for your configuration, and it will create a ``conanbuildinfo.cmake`` with the required information (some CMake variables, like ``CONAN_INCLUDE_DIRS`` and ``CONAN_LIBS``) for building your example.

 Generating protobuf stubs
 -------------------------
 The above command, copied the ``protoc`` executable to our current folder.
-Protobuf works by automatically generating code from ``message.proto`` IDL file.
+Protobuf works by automatically generating code from the ``message.proto`` IDL file.
 Just type:

 .. code-block:: bash